-schedules demonstrate little or no understands the social, emotional, sch School and individual student schedules are created with student School and individual student emotional, and academic needs of the students.
+Unsatisfactory Basic Proficient Distinguished The school and individual student schedules demonstrate little or no understanding of the social, emotional, and academic needs of the students.
 Few or no extracurricular activities are offered for students, or there is low participation in most extracurricular activities.
 The majority of classrooms still have teachers lecturing the majority of the time and student engagement is lacking.
-Students do not take academic risks, and there is a "fixed" mindset among the staff in relation to student achievement.many students are not receiving the academic support they need to be successful.
+Students do not take academic risks, and there is a "fixed" mindset among the staff in relation to student achievement.
+Although the administration understands the social, emotional, and academic needs of students, many students are not receiving the academic support they need to be successful.
 Extracurricular activities are available to students, but not all student subgroups and populations are represented in participation.
-A plan is in place to increase student engagement that lessens the amount of time teachers lecture.
-There are some teachers lecture.
-There are some teachers that have embraced changing how instruction is delivered, but the majority of teachers still continue to lecture during the time they spend withA w edu edu needs at the center of the decision.
+A plan is in place to increase student engagement that lessens the amount of time teachers' lecture.
+There are some teachers that have embraced changing how instruction is delivered, but the majority of teachers still continue to lecture during the time they spend with students.
+School and individual student schedules are created with student needs at the center of the decision.
 A wide variety of extracurricular and educational activities are offered to students through sports, clubs, and organizations.
-Academic, social, and emotional supports are in place for all students and create a culture schedules are developed to be student-centered and maximize instructional time and staff collaboration.
+Academic, social, and emotional supports are in place for all students and create a culture where students feel safe.
+Student engagement is a priority in the school because teachers recognize the importance of creating an environment where all students can learn.
+More teachers continue to create activities that engage students, but not all teachers in the school have mastered the process.
+School and individual student schedules are developed to be student-centered and maximize instructional time and staff collaboration.
 Extracurricular activities and academic choice are a part of the school day and promote emotional, social, and instructional support tailored to the individual needs of the students within the school.
 These embedded activities promote adult-student, student-peer, and community-peer relationships.
 Teachers encourage students to take risks in their learning, ensuring a mistake is a "stepping stone" and promoting a growth mindset.
 Student engagement is evident in almost all classrooms and is used to deliver instruction to meet the needs of diverse learners.